 Managing risk doesn’t mean eliminating it.
 Managing risk means optimizing the benefits achieved while minimizing the chance—and the cost— of disaster.

 In their Harvard Business Review article Managing Risks: A New Framework, Robert S. Kaplan and Anette Mikes provide three distinctions among the types of risk organizations face.
 Two of these categories are internal to the organization and generally within the control of the leadership.
 The third category includes risks from external sources; leadership may not control the risks, but they can prepare for them.
-I encourage you to read the full article, but for now, consider the three kinds of risk that attack your nonprofit:
+I encourage you (and your audit committee) to read the full article, but for now, consider the three kinds of risk that attack your nonprofit:

 Preventable risks are both internal to the organization and undesirable.
 They may be illegal, immoral, or simply ill-conceived activities or circumstances.
 These are at the core of what Carver’s Policy Governance® model describes as the board’s responsibility to help the organization “achieve what it should while avoiding what is unacceptable.”
 The board creates Ends policies that define what the organization is to achieve, and Executive Limitations policies that define what the CEO may not do to achieve it.
 This rules-based approach works well for preventable risks.